Deltares/CanOpenFEWS/README.md

 ## Hydrological Models

-CanOpenFEWS currently contains two hydrological models over the Bow Basin in Alberta, Canada.
-The two models (both open source) are included to demonstrate connections to a distributed (grid-based) and semi-distributed (vector based) conceptual model.
-Both models contain a variety of options for discretizations, and conceptual process representation.
+CanOpenFEWS currently contains three hydrological modelling frameworks over the Bow Basin in Alberta, Canada.
+The three models are open source, and included to demonstrate connections to a distributed (grid-based) and semi-distributed (vector based) conceptual models, along with a more physically based modelling approach.
+All models contain a variety of options for discretizations, and varied process representation.

-Both are flexible hydrological modelling frameworks, with supporting tools for model creation, implementation and evaluation.
+These are flexible hydrological modelling frameworks, with supporting tools for model creation, implementation and evaluation.

 ### wflow